-US 370 Management and Professionalism 3 credits Methods of budgeting, hiring and firing, and departmental administration.
-The sonographer's role in relation to the patient, physician and staff and the study of medical ethics. (fall)
+US 370 Health Care Management and Professionalism Issues

+Examination of ethical, legal and psycho-social aspects of health care.
+Methods of budgeting, hiring and firing, and departmental administration.
+The sonographer's role in relation to the patient, physician and staff.
+Fulfills interdisciplinary core requirement and is open to all qualified students. (fall)

-US 375 Ultrasound Instrumentation 4 credits Understanding the operation of diagnostic ultrasound equipment, including A and B-mode, M mode and 2D scanners of the heart and real-time systems, Doppler principles and knobology.
-Prerequisite: PH 350. (spring)
+US 375 Ultrasound Instrumentation 4 credits Understanding the operation of diagnostic ultrasound equipment, including A and B-mode, M mode 2-D/real-time and Doppler systems.
+Prerequisite: PH 350 fulfills interdisciplinary core requirement, and is open to all qualified students. (spring)